AI Memory for Business Automation: Persistent Assistants That Learn

 return context_prompt

-Implement a system that stores successful interactions and business rules for future reference:
+Store successful interactions and detected business rules for future reference:

 def learn_from_interaction(self, user_query, ai_response, feedback=None):